Creationsss/profilePage/README.md

 ### 4. SteamGridDB

->You only have to use this if you want to fetch game icons that Discord doesn’t provide: https://www.steamgriddb.com/api/v2
+>Only needed if you want to fetch game icons that Discord doesn’t provide: https://www.steamgriddb.com/api/v2

 ---